BenDyson-Arch/ArchSV/README.md

 ## Normal Segmentation
 Boolean type.
 Groups normals into slope and flat surfaces.
 Automatically selects slopes.
 ### Base
 Boolean type.
-Selects flat surfaces in 'Normal Segmentation'.
+Selects flat surfaces in 'Slope Segmentation'.
-### Nor Var
-Float type.
-Changes the categorisation thresholds for slope and flat surfaces.
-### Smo It
+### Slope Fac
 Integer type.
-A smoothing algorithm that allows more generalised surface type categorisation.
-### Grouping Dist
-Float type.
-Groups normals for alternate method of generalised categorisation.
+The factor with which to separate the slopes from bases.

 ## Max/Min Z
 Float type.
 'Z' coordinate input for additional filtering.